How To Make Defective Work Equipment Accident And Injury Claims? – Accident At Work Due To Defective Equipment Guide

 • Bone fractures

 The above list is not exhaustive, an electric shock accident could lead to a plethora of injuries, some of which may be long-term and life-threatening.
-Certain occupations may be at higher risk to electric shock accidents than others as they work directly with electrical equipment.
-For example, electricians, construction workers, hairdressers, interior decorators and maintenance workers.
+Working in certain occupations may make you more at risk of needing to make defective equipment claims.
+Such occupations include, for example, electricians, construction workers, hairdressers, interior decorators and maintenance workers.

 Defective Work Equipment Burn Injuries

-In addition to this, if an employer fails to provide their staff with the correct personal protective equipment to carry out their tasks and the employee suffers as a result, defective work equipment accident claims could be made against them.
+In addition to this, if an employer fails to provide their staff with the correct PPE to carry out their tasks and the employee suffers as a result, defective work equipment accident claims could be made against them.
 A personal injury solicitor can provide you with impartial advice on such matters.

 Defective Work Equipment Soft Tissue Injuries

-A soft tissue injury which results from defective work equipment could cause damage to the tendons, ligaments and muscles in the body.
+A soft tissue injury which results from faulty equipment could cause damage to the tendons, ligaments and muscles in the body.
 These types of injuries typically derive from a strain or sprain which develops from overuse of the body during work.
-This is also known as a repetitive strain injury (RSI).

-The employer has a duty to minimise the risk of sprains during work by providing staff with suitable equipment that meets minimum health and safety standards.
+The employer must minimise the risk of sprains during work by providing staff with suitable equipment that meets minimum health and safety standards.
 If such equipment is not held to the appropriate standard and staff suffer a soft tissue injury as a result, then a claim for work injury compensation could be made.

 Further Defective Work Equipment Accidents And Injuries

-In addition to the types of accidents already listed in the sections above, there are several more accidents which could arise if defective work equipment regulations are not complied with.
+In addition to the types of accidents already listed in the sections above, there are several more accidents which could arise from employer negligence.
 Some examples may include becoming trapped inside factory machinery equipment or crushed by a defective platform.
 Other types of injuries that could be sustained include:

-• Crushing Injuries: Injuries which involve any area of the person becoming crushed by a piece of defective work equipment.
+• Crush Injuries: Injuries which involve any area of the person becoming crushed by a piece of defective equipment.

-• Back Injuries: A piece of faulty equipment (such as a ladder) could cause a person to fall from a height, repetitive strain injuries or other forms of spinal injuries.
+• Back Injuries: A piece of faulty equipment (such as a ladder) could cause a person to fall from a height.

-• Permanent Disability: Depending on the severity of the accident, the victim could be left with a permanent disability, such as through paralysis or amputation.
+• Permanent Disability: Depending on the severity of the accident, the victim could be left with a permanent disability.
+Examples of this include paralysis or amputation.
+As explained below, you could make a compensation claim for the financial losses caused by the injury as well as the negative impact of the injury itself.

 It’s important to understand that while there may be similarities between cases, no two claims are the same.
 It doesn’t matter if your circumstances are not included in this guide.
-Therefore, we recommend all potential claimants to discuss their case with an adviser from our team who possess the capabilities to assess the validity of the claim.
+Therefore, we recommend all potential claimants to discuss their circumstances with one of our advisors.
+They could help them determine quickly and simply if they can claim for injuries caused by defective equipment.

 Defective Work Equipment Injury Compensation Calculator